openkraken/website/docs/guide/development/vue.en-US.md

 createApp(App).mount(document.body);
 ```

 Configure vue.config.js.
-Since there is no support for Script tags, you need to put the bundle in a package.
+Since the entrance of Kraken is a JavaScript file, the entrance needs to be packaged into a JavaScript file.

 ```js
 module.exports = {